-4. To appoint Mr. Joydeep Mukherjee as Non-Executive Director of the Company and in this regard if thought fit to pass, with or without modification(s) the following resolution as an Ordinary Resolution:
+4. To Appoint Mr. Roberto Callieri as Director of the Company and to consider and if thought fit to pass, with or without modification(s) the following as an Ordinary Resolution:

-"RESOLVED THAT Mr. Joydeep Mukherjee (holding DIN 06648469) who has been appointed by the Board of Directors, as an Additional Director of the Company with effect from 01 April 2023 in terms of section 161 of the Companies Act, 2013, and in respect of whom the Company has received a notice in writing under section 160 of the Companies Act, 2013 from a member proposing his candidature for the office of Director, be and is hereby appointed as a Director of the Company liable to retire by rotation".
+"RESOLVED THAT Mr. Roberto Callieri (Holding DIN 05139888) who has been appointed by the Board of Directors, as an Additional Director of the Company with effect from 14 March 2024 in terms of Section 161 of the Companies Act, 2013, and in respect of whom the Company has received a notice in writing under section 160 of the Companies Act, 2013 from a member proposing his candidature for the office of Director, be and is hereby appointed as a Director of the Company liable to retire by rotation".